Skip to content

 White stork

-The White Stork is a majestic bird found in Europe, with white plumage and black wings.
-It has long slender legs and beaks that are usually bright red in color.
+The White Stork is a majestic European bird with white plumage and black wings.
+It has long, slender legs and beaks that are usually bright red in colour.

-The average adult stands around 100 - 115 cm tall from beak to tail tip, while its wing span can reach up to 155-215 cm wide.
-There are two subspecies of the White Stork which differ slightly by size.
+The average adult stands around 100 – 115 cm tall from beak to tail tip, while its wing span can reach up to 155-215 cm wide.
+There are two subspecies of the White Stork, which differ slightly in size.

 They feed on small animals such as frogs, fish or insects and nest near human dwellings due to the abundance of food available there; they also build nests atop chimneys or roofs when given the chance.